-You should know that I received a copy of a letter that an organization called Aguila sent to Mayor de Blaiso.
+You should know that I received a copy of a letter that an organization, called Aguila, sent to Mayor de Blaiso.

-Aguila and other hispanics organizations in Bronx have been systematically transferred to other organizations from outside of the borough (mostly from Brooklyn) with apparent political direct connection to City Hall.
+Aguila and other hispanics organizations in the Bronx have been systematically transferred to other organizations from outside of the borough (mostly from Brooklyn) with apparent political direct connection to City Hall.

 Please read the Open Letter to Mayor Bill de Blasio as follows.